Diabetic Retinopathy Grading

 SSiT: Saliency-guided Self-supervised Image Transformer for Diabetic Retinopathy Grading

-Specifically, two saliency-guided learning tasks are employed in SSiT: (1) We conduct saliency-guided contrastive learning based on the momentum contrast, wherein we utilize fundus images' saliency maps to remove trivial patches from the input sequences of the momentum-updated key encoder.
+Specifically, two saliency-guided learning tasks are employed in SSiT: (1) Saliency-guided contrastive learning is conducted based on the momentum contrast, wherein fundus images' saliency maps are utilized to remove trivial patches from the input sequences of the momentum-updated key encoder.